CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 ### 4.1 Literature

-Additional information on hazards and security measures in the area of ​​"information and data medium exchange" can be found in the following publications, among others:
+Further information on hazards and security measures in the area of ​​"information and data medium exchange" can be found in the following publications, among others:

 * #### [27001] ISO / IEC 27001: 2013